- COM report on added value of macro-regional strategies (06.2013)

 - DG REGIO: Regional background & analysis for the EUSBSR (2010)

 - EC Communication concerning the EUSBRS (10 June 2009)

 - Baltic Sea Region Programme's flagship projects for the EUSBSR (2013)

 EU Strategy for the Baltic Sea Region

-Initiated by the European Parliament and the coordinated by the European Commission the EU Strategy for the Baltic Sea Region strives for more intensive cooperation between the Baltic countries and shapes the region into a regional cooperation model for the whole EU.
+Initiated by the European Parliament and the coordinated by the European Commission the EU Strategy for the Baltic Sea Region (EUSBSR) strives for more intensive cooperation between the Baltic countries and shapes the region into a regional cooperation model for the whole EU.
 The strategy aims to save the sea, connect the region and increase prosperity.
 The implementation of the strategy is financed from different EU funds in the area including the Baltic Sea Region Programme.